jeffbalagosa/yt-transcript-fetch/prompts/extract-wisdom.md

 # STEPS

-- Extract a summary of the content in 25 words, including who is presenting and the content being discussed into a section called SUMMARY.
+- Extract a 1-paragraph summary of the content, including who is presenting and the content being discussed into a section called SUMMARY.

 - Extract 20 to 50 of the most surprising, insightful, and/or interesting ideas from the input in a section called IDEAS:.
 If there are less than 50 then collect all of them.
 Make sure you extract at least 20.